GDP at regional level

 Data sources and availability

 The European system of national and regional accounts (ESA) provides the methodology for regional accounts in the EU.
-ESA95 is fully consistent with worldwide guidelines for national accounts, the 1993 system of national accounts (1993 SNA).
-Following international agreement on an updated version of the SNA in 2008, the ESA is also being revised.
+ESA 95 is fully consistent with worldwide guidelines for national accounts, the 1993 system of national accounts (1993 SNA).
+Following international agreement on an updated version of the SNA in 2008, the ESA was also revised.
+These revisions are reflected in a Regulation of the European Parliament and of the Council on the European system of national and regional accounts in the European Union (No 549/2013).
+Further information on the transition from ESA 95 to ESA 2010 is presented on Eurostat’s website.

 Purchasing power parities